uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack/README.md

 - `Delay` - Sends the packet back to the start, potentially affecting the order in which packets are received.
 - `Corrupt` - Destroys the character within the packet, so the receiver doesn't know what it was.
-- `kill` - Destroys the packet, so it is never received.
+- `Kill` - Destroys the packet, so it is never received.

-There is also a green `Pause/Play` button which affects all timers, packets, etc. but not UI elements.
+There is also a green `Pause/Play` button which affects all timers & packets, but not UI elements.

 ## Configuration